arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 ## Communication

-This section of the user manual covers the different communication protocols that are supported by the Nicla Voice board, including the Serial Peripheral Interface (SPI), Inter-Integrated Circuit (I2C),  Universal Asynchronous Receiver-Transmitter (UART) and BLE; communication via the onboard ESLOV connector is also explained in this section.
-The Nicla Voice features dedicated pins for each of the mentioned communication protocols, making it easy to connect and communicate with different components, peripherals and sensors.
+This section of the user manual covers the different communication protocols that are supported by the Nicla Voice board, including the Serial Peripheral Interface (SPI), Inter-Integrated Circuit (I2C), Universal Asynchronous Receiver-Transmitter (UART), and BLE; communication via the onboard ESLOV connector is also explained in this section.
+The Nicla Voice features dedicated pins for each communication protocol, making it easy to connect and communicate with different components, peripherals, and sensors.

 ### SPI